BryanHafidz/Reforestation/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## What did the calculator say to the student?
+You can count on me.